 Mobile Industry Review is a daily service providing news and opinion to over 250,000 mobile industry executives and fanatics around the world.
 We provide a mix of news, original content and opinion across the mobile and wireless industries.

-The site is managed by founder and publisher, Ewan MacLeod.
-He regularly posts daily with support from this passionate and knowledgeable team:
+The site is owned by founder and publisher, Ewan MacLeod who regularly posts, with support from this passionate and knowledgeable team:

 – Emma West (our Operations Manager)